actionjdjackson/fetch_coding_exercise/README.md

 4. If the sides are initially equal:

 5. Split the off-the-scale values into 3 locations - left, right, and off-the-scale, and if one side is lighter, that's the fake bar, if it's equal, the off-the-scale value is the fake bar.
+It will always find the fake bar in 2 weigh-ins, every time.

 ---